Hisham-05/house-price-predictor/README.md

 - **Additional feature engineering** — price per square foot, neighbourhood average age, interaction terms between quality and size
 - **Model ensembling** — stacking XGBoost and Random Forest predictions with a meta-learner (Ridge regression) for further accuracy gains
 - **Optuna for hyperparameter search** — replace grid search with Bayesian optimization for a more efficient and thorough search
-- **Streamlit web app** — interactive UI where a user can input house details and get a predicted sale price with a SHAP explanation

 ---